-Technology will be a key enabler in NHS Scotland’s plan for all Health Boards to have Flow Navigation Hubs in hospitals from 1st December 2020.
-Instead of direct access to A&E departments for non-life-threatening conditions, help will be firstly available through NHS 24 -111.
+Technology is a key enabler in NHS Scotland’s plans, for all Health Boards to have Flow Navigation Hubs in hospitals.
+Instead of direct access to A&E departments for non-life-threatening conditions, help will be firstly available through NHS 24-111.
 This will be available 24/7 for urgent care needs – where conditions cannot wait to be seen at the local GP practice.

 Right Care, in the Right Place, at the Right Time

 Flow Navigation Hubs are just one of the key priority changes in NHS Scotland’s wider Redesign of Urgent Care Programme.
 The strategic aim for this programme is “Right Care, in the Right Place, at the Right Time”.

 Following the success of Consultant Connect in NHS Greater Glasgow & Clyde and NHS Tayside, NHS Lanarkshire launched their Consultant Connect service for Elective and Urgent care this week including a Flow Navigation Hub that is available 24/7.

 This means that 40% of the population in Scotland is now covered by Consultant Connect.

 To set up projects like these, the Consultant Connect team works closely with Health Boards who have commissioned the service and local hospital teams to establish defined rotas of local specialists for the service.
 The hospital teams can then provide free app-based access to local GP practices, ambulance teams, district nursing teams, and other internal hospital teams (for cross-hospital calling) as appropriate.

 More widely, Consultant Connect is in place in over 80 Health Boards/CCGs across the UK – total coverage of over 29 million patients.

 The UK average call connection speed is just 27 seconds and calls connect with specialists via a direct dial or mobile number, thereby avoiding the use of switchboards.